kshedden/dstream/README.md

 A Dstream is any Go struct that implements the Dstream interface, which has seven methods: Next, Names, Get, GetPos, NumVar, NumObs, and Reset.
-Most concrete Dstream types are not exported from the package.
+Most concrete Dstream types are returned by exported functions, but the types themselves are not exported from the package.
 Thus, the caller sees a Dstream value as a Dstream interface type, not as its underlying concrete type.
 Using interface types allows interoperability between different concrete Dstream types when working